williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/implementing-authentication/password.md

 ### 3. Next Steps

 When your application passes a request with an access_token, the resource server will need to validate it.
-For more on this, see (jakub.todo).
+For more on this, see [Validating Access Tokens](/authentication-guide/tokens/validating-access-tokens).

 ### 4. Samples